Causes and Risk Factors

 Smoking increases acid secretion, reduces prostaglandin and bicarbonate production, and decreases blood flow.
 However, the results of studies on the actual effect of smoking on ulcers are mixed.
 Some evidence suggests that smoking delays the healing of gastric and duodenal ulcers.
 Other studies have found no increased risk for ulcers in smokers.

 Tobacco use and exposure may accelerate coronary artery disease and peptic ulcer disease.
 It is also linked to reproductive problems, esophageal reflux, hypertension, fetal illness and death, and delayed wound healing.

 Peptic ulcers are always suspected in patients with persistent dyspepsia (bloating, belching, and abdominal pain).
-Symptoms of dyspepsia occur in 20 - 25% of people who live in industrialized nations, but only about 15 - 25% of those with dyspepsia actually have ulcers.
+Symptoms of dyspepsia occur in 20% to 25% of people who live in industrialized nations, but only about 15% to 25% of those with dyspepsia actually have ulcers.
 It takes several steps to accurately diagnose ulcers.